 The lawsuit alleges that the “dangerous, defective, and unsafe” conditions at the hotel, which contributed to the death of the little girl.
 The suit names Brighton Management as well as Urban Commons Frontera and UCF 1 as owners of the Embassy Suites.

 Legal Options in a wrongful death case

 If you or any other person in your family is injured during your stay in the hotel, it is possible that you can claim compensation for the injuries.
-You should consult with wrongful death lawyer to examine your case.

 That’s because hotels are obliged under the law to make sure that their premises are safe for all their guests, and that includes children as well.
 If any injuries or death results from failure to maintain the safety of the premises, then the management and the owners of the hotel may be held liable for the injuries and deaths.

 It’s best if the hotels actually enact safety measures that can keep such accidents from occurring in the first place.
 However, not all hotel managers and owners fulfill this duty as diligently as they ought to.
 This failure underscores the importance of these civil lawsuits.

 The lawsuit can help compensate for the medical costs and lost income, as well as for the pain and suffering experienced by the injured party or by the rest of the family in case of a death.
 But this civil suit can also compel hotel managers to put up safety measures that would have prevented such accidents from occurring in the first place.